 Pseudo Perplexity | Language model confidence score for the generated sequence.
 Lower values indicate higher model confidence.
 Typical values range from 10–40, with scores below 20 representing high-confidence predictions. |

 Input Sequence | Target protein sequence (truncated to 50 characters).
-Only displayed when processing multiple targets in batch mode. |
+Only displayed when processing multiple targets in one job. |

 Pseudo-perplexity quantifies how "surprised" the ESM-2 model is by the generated peptide sequence conditioned on the target protein.
 The metric is calculated exclusively on the masked binder region by measuring reconstruction loss.